Tefnut: Iconography

 Tefnut is a leonine deity, and appears as human with a lioness head when depicted as part of the Great Ennead of Heliopolis.
 The other frequent depiction is as a lioness, but Tefnut can also be depicted as fully human.
 In her fully or semi anthropomorphic form, she is depicted wearing a wig, topped either with a uraeus serpent, or a uraeus and solar disk, and she is sometimes depicted as a lion headed serpent.
 Her face is sometimes used in a double headed form with that of her brother Shu on collar counterpoises.
+Symbolically, she is also often depicted as the lioness, the daughter, the eye, the diadem and the uraeus.
+She even assumes the role of the mistress of the flame, where she is adorned with a flame to represent protection against enemies.

 During the 18th and 19th Dynasties, particularly during the Amarna Period, Tefnut was depicted in human form wearing a low flat headdress, topped with sprouting plants.
 Akhenaten's mother, Tiye was depicted wearing a similar headdress, and identifying with Hathor-Tefnut.
 The iconic blue crown of Nefertiti is thought by archaeologist Joyce Tyldesley to be derived from Tiye's headdress, and may indicate that she was also identifying with Tefnut.